English Language Teaching Research Awards (ELTRAs) 2023–24

-Through this scheme we aim to facilitate the production of innovative research to benefit the learning and teaching of English throughout the world by co-funding a number of partnership awards.
+Through this successful and popular scheme, we aim to facilitate the production of original research to contribute to the body of knowledge related to English language teaching and learning by co-funding a number of partnership awards.

-- To facilitate the production of high quality research from the UK relevant to ELT practitioners.
+- To facilitate the production of high-quality research relevant to ELT practitioners.

-- To improve access of ELT policy makers and professionals worldwide to high quality and relevant research from the UK.
+- To improve access of ELT policy makers and professionals worldwide to high-quality and relevant research.

-- To facilitate and encourage the establishment and maintenance of active research links between ELT professionals and policy makers in the UK and overseas.
+- To facilitate and encourage the establishment and maintenance of active research links between ELT professionals, researchers and policy makers in the UK and internationally.